beyondguo/STA/README.md

 Apart from `.aug_by_selection()`, all methods can specify `mode='random'` or `mode='selective'` to choose whether to use "random" augmentation or "selective" augmentation (our proposed method).

-Let's we want to augment the sentence, which is labeled as "business":
+Let's say we want to augment the sentence, which is labeled as "business":
 ```python
 sentence = "Bank of America has been banned from suing Parmalat, the food group which went bust in 2003 after an accounting scandal"
 category = "business"